wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

 6. (Optional) Disable the Elasticsearch updates:

   It is recommended that the Elasticsearch repository be disabled in order to prevent an upgrade to a newer Elastic Stack version due to the possibility of undoing changes with the App.
-To do this, use the following command:
+To do this, use the following command in all the hosts that you have installed Filebeat, Elasticsearch and/or Kibana:

   .. code-block:: console